isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

 </p>

 <h3 id="lp-biz"><b>Learning Package: How to Start Your Own Business</b></h3>
-<p> Having a great business idea is the first step to starting a business of your own.
+<p> Having a great idea is the first step to starting a business of your own.
 With many home-based businesses requiring minimal start-up costs and the proliferation of social media to attract new customers, the prospect of being your own boss certainly seems within reach.
 <br>
 Here are some resources to get you started.</p>
 <table border="1">